zarr-conventions/multiscales/README.md

 ### Consolidated Metadata

-**Consolidated metadata is HIGHLY RECOMMENDED for multiscale groups** to ensure complete discoverability of pyramid structure and metadata without requiring individual access to each child dataset.
+Consolidated metadata SHOULD be used for multiscale groups to ensure complete discoverability of pyramid structure and metadata without requiring individual access to each child dataset.

 #### Requirements